ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 err-lang
 : The err-lang parameter is an optional RFC 5646 {{RFC5646}} language tag identifying the language of the `err-msg` text.
 When present, implementations SHOULD use the language tag to aid human operators in interpreting diagnostic text.
 The err-msg field SHOULD be formatted in the language indicated by this tag.
-  If the indicated language is not supported, implementations MAY ignore the tag and treat `err-msg` as opaque text, but MUST still process `err-code`.
+  If the indicated language is not supported, or the implementation only has diagnostics available in another language, implementations MAY use a different language and SHOULD treat `err-msg` as optional diagnostic text;
+  `err-code` remains authoritative for machine processing.

 supported-teep-cipher-suites
 : The supported-teep-cipher-suites parameter lists the TEEP cipher suite(s) supported by the TEEP Agent.